Ziwi01/proveasio/README.md

 # Roles overview

 All of the roles have their main configuration in `ansible/roles/<role>/vars/main.yml`.
 Also, their tasks are gathered in `ansible/roles/<role>/tasks/main.yml`.
 It is good idea to take a peek on all the .yml files in `tasks/` directories also.
 For detailed description of how do those things work together, see [Usages](#usages) section below.
+To override any variable, please use `vars/overrides.yml`.

 ## `software` role